outfox/fennecs/README.md

 ## ⏩ Nimble: _**fenn**ecs_ benchmarks

 Preliminary (WIP) benchmarks suggest you can expect to process over 2 million components per millisecond on a 2020 CPU.

-We worked hard to minimize allocations, though convenience, especially parallelization, has a tiny GC cost.
+We worked hard to minimize allocations, and if using static anonymous methods or delegates, even with uniform parameters, the ECS iterates Entities allocation-free.

 _**fenn**ecs_ provides a variety of ways to iterate over and modify components, to offer a good balance of control and elegance without compromising too much.